-- Providing Attachment A- Migrant Education Program Family Work Questionnaire from REF-041180.2, Migrant Education Program for Elementary and Secondary Schools. - Any returned questionnaires must be sent to the Migrant Education Program Office, 333 S. Beaudry Avenue, Los Angeles, CA 90017, 29th floor or via email to mep@lausd.net within ten school days of receipt. - Migrant student eligibility is established through an interview conducted by a trained and certified Migrant Education Technician.
+- 1. Providing Attachment A- Migrant from, Migrant Education Program for Elementary and Secondary Schools.
+The questionnaire must now be disseminated yearly to all students. - 2.
+All returned questionnaires must be sent to the Migrant Education Program Office, 333 S. Beaudry Avenue, Los Angeles, CA 90017, 18th floor or via email to mep@lausd.net within ten school days of receipt. - 3.
+Migrant student eligibility is established through an interview conducted by a trained and certified Migrant Education Technician.

-For more information about the Migrant Education Program, please refer to LAUSD Reference Guide REF-041180.2.
+For more information about the Migrant Education Program, please refer to REF- 041180.3, Migrant Education Program for Elementary and Secondary Schools.

-4.4 PREGNANT AND PARENTING STUDENTS
+4.3 PREGNANT AND PARENTING STUDENTS